 Minor victory for me in making what I thought was a valid point.
 In the end, she still did not intend to use that white cane so my comments had no real influence.

 She insisted on managing her own medications, even though it was a service the retirement home provided for a fee.
-When we started finding pills on the floor and down the sides of chairs, it became a concern.
+When we all started finding pills on the floor and down the sides of chairs, it became a concern.
 It was time to intervene.
 She very reluctantly allowed her pharmacy to organize her meds in a pill package, which the pharmacy delivered weekly.
 It seemed like a simple solution.

 However, she did not like the loss of independence in organizing her own meds.
 She was still fumbling the pills and was continuously frustrated with the difficulty she had opening the blister packs.
 The alternative of the facility being in charge however was so unappealing to her that she continued with this practice.